How to Properly Clean and Store Your Plunger

 Have You Ever Taken the Time to Clean Your Plunger?

-Step 1: Cleaning Your Plunger
+Step 1: Clean Your Plunger

 Your plunger should be cleaned after every use.
 After using your plunger to unclog a toilet or other drain it is very important to rinse the plunger with hot water to remove any nasty debris.
 To do this, you have a few options.
 The easiest way is to get a bucket or container of hot water and pour it over the plunger.
 This is best done over your toilet bowl so that the debris that is washed off can be flushed safely down the toilet.
 Some homeowners, however, do this in their bathtub.
 We do not recommend this, but for many homeowners they'll clean their plunger in the tub and then thoroughly clean their tub.